 The Cost of Basic Strategy Errors and Their Effect on the RTP

 When comparing the RTPs and house edges while choosing a blackjack variation, you should keep in mind that the listed figures assume perfect basic strategy play.
 In other words, if you play haphazardly, your theoretical return will be lower than the listed percentage.
-The more playing errors one makes, the greater the casino’s edge gets.
+The more playing errors one makes, the greater the casino’s edge becomes.

 Bad players end up paying for every strategy mistake they commit.
 The monetary penalties differ depending on the severity of the violation.
 Thus, always buying insurance against the dealer’s ace will take away 0.23% from your long-term theoretical return.
 If you never double down, you decrease your return by 1.6%.